Myth – If it’s for sale at a supermarket, drugstore or department store cosmetics counter, it must be safe.

-Fact – The Food and Drug Administration (FDA) has no authority to require companies to test products for safety.
-FDA does not review or approve the vast majority of products or ingredients before they go on the market.
-The agency conducts pre-market reviews only for certain color additives and active ingredients in cosmetics classified as over-the-counter drugs (FDA 2005, 2010).
+Fact – The Food and Drug Administration has no authority to require companies to test cosmetics products for safety.
+The agency does not review or approve the vast majority of products or ingredients before they go on the market.
+FDA conducts pre-market reviews only of certain cosmetics color additives and active ingredients that are classified as over-the-counter drugs (FDA 2005, 2010).

 Myth – Cosmetic ingredients are applied to the skin and rarely get into the body.
-When they do, levels are too low to matter.
+When they do, the amounts are too low to matter.

-Fact – People are exposed by breathing in sprays and powders, swallowing chemicals on the lips or hands or absorbing them through the skin.
-Studies find evidence of health risks.
-Biomonitoring studies have found cosmetics ingredients – like phthalate plasticizers, paraben preservatives, the pesticide triclosan, synthetic musks, and sunscreens – as common pollutants in men, women and children.
-Many of these chemicals are potential hormone disruptors (Gray et al. 1986, Schreurs et al. 2004, Gomez et al. 2005, Veldhoen et al. 2006).
-Products commonly contain penetration enhancers to drive ingredients deeper into the skin.
-Studies find health problems in people exposed to common fragrance and sunscreen ingredients, including elevated risk for sperm damage, feminization of the male reproductive system, and low birth weight in girls (Duty et al. 2003, Hauser et al. 2007, Swan et al. 2005, Wolff et al. 2008).
+Fact – People are exposed to cosmetics ingredients in many ways: breathing in sprays and powders, swallowing chemicals on the lips or hands or absorbing them through the skin.
+Biomonitoring studies have found that cosmetics ingredients – such as phthalate plasticizers, paraben preservatives, the pesticide triclosan, synthetic musks and sunscreen ingredients – are common pollutants in the bodies of men, women and children.
+Many of these chemicals are potential hormone disruptors (Gray 1986, Schreurs 2004, Gomez 2005, Veldhoen 2006).
+Cosmetics frequently contain enhancers that allow ingredients to penetrate deeper into the skin.
+Studies have found health problems in people exposed to common fragrance and sunscreen ingredients, including increased risk of sperm damage, feminization of the male reproductive system and low birth weight in girls (Duty 2003, Hauser 2007, Swan 2005, Wolff 2008).

 Myth – Products made for children or bearing claims like “hypoallergenic” are safer choices.

-Fact – Most cosmetic marketing claims are unregulated, and companies are rarely if ever required to back them up, even for children’s products.
-A company can use a claim like “hypoallergenic” or “natural” “to mean anything or nothing at all,” and while “[m]ost of the terms have considerable market value in promoting cosmetic products to consumers,… dermatologists say they have very little medical meaning” (FDA 1998).
-An investigation of more than 1,700 children’s body care products found that 81 percent of those marked “gentle” or “hypoallergenic” contained allergens or skin and eye irritants (EWG 2007a).
+Fact – Most cosmetic marketing claims are unregulated, and companies are rarely, if ever, required to back them up, even for children’s products.
+The FDA says descriptions such as “hypoallergenic” or “natural” can “mean anything or nothing at all,” and while most of these terms “have considerable market value in promoting cosmetic products to consumers… dermatologists say they have very little medical meaning” (FDA 2000b).

 Myth – Natural and organic products are always safer.

 Fact – Products labeled natural or organic often contain synthetic chemicals, and even truly natural or organic ingredients are not necessarily risk-free.
-The global, plant-based pharmaceutical market, valued at $19.5 billion in 2008, relies on the ability of “natural” chemicals – like those used in some natural cosmetics – to significantly alter body functions, a far cry from innocuous (BCC Research 2006, 2009).
-On the other hand, products labeled “organic” or “natural” can contain petrochemicals and no certified organic or natural ingredients whatsoever.
-Products certified as organic can contain as little as 10% organic ingredients by weight or volume (Certech 2008).
-FDA tried establishing an official definition for the term “natural,” but these protections were overturned in court (FDA 1998).
-Research shows that 35 percent of children’s products marketed as “natural” contain artificial preservatives (EWG 2007a).
+The global market for organic personal care products was valued at more than $7 billion in 2012, capturing the attention of consumers who prefer more natural or plant-based products (Cosmetics Design 2013).
+Products labeled “organic” or “natural” can contain petrochemicals, and those certified as organic can contain as little as 10 percent organic ingredients by weight or volume (Certech 2008).
+FDA tried to establish an official definition for the term “natural,” but this initiative was overturned in court (FDA 1998).

-Myth – FDA would promptly recall any product that injures people.
+Myth – FDA promptly recalls any product that injures people.

 Fact – FDA has no authority to require recalls of harmful cosmetics.
 Furthermore, manufacturers are not required to report cosmetics-related injuries to the agency.
 FDA relies on companies to report injuries voluntarily (FDA 2005).